lightbend/ssl-config/documentation/src/sphinx/KeyStores.rst

 certificates contain public (or private) keys, and are organized and managed under either a TrustManager or a KeyManager, respectively.

-If you need to generate X.509 certificates, please see [[Certificate Generation\|CertificateGeneration]] for more information.
+If you need to generate X.509 certificates, please see :ref:`Certificate Generation\ <CertificateGeneration>` for more information.

 Configuring a Trust Manager
 ---------------------------